Paraphraser/PiBuilder/README-ADVANCED.md

 static routers=192.168.132.1
 ```

+> Note that this only works in systems where Network Manager is not running (ie Bullseye and earlier).
+See [Network Manager customisation](#etc_networkmanager) for an example of setting a static IP address.

+### Network Manager customisation

 Another possible use is explicitly forbidding interfaces that might otherwise match the wild-card "allow" above from participating in DHCP.
 One situation where you might need to do this is if you defined VLAN interfaces in `/etc/networks` and assigned static IP addresses there.
 Then you would want to exclude them from DHCP:

 ```